adrazen/cs140e-final-project/labs/3-bootloader/POSTLAB.md

 implementations will work with stack allocation when doing initial testing (such as running the `read-test` in `prelab-tests`) but will only start causining problems when they are run in the full bootloader program itself.
-For those of you who ran into this issue, you will likely have run into a not-so-pleasent error: a SEGFAULT.
+For those of you who ran into this issue, you will likely have seen a not-so-pleasent error: a SEGFAULT.
 There are a few possible issues with using stack allocation instead of heap allocation.

 The main issue with a stack allocated string is that it may go out of scope.
-Variables created on the stack will go out of scope and are automatically deallocated.
+When variables created on the stack go out of scope they are automatically deallocated.
 Meanwhile, variables on the heap must be destroyed manually and never go out of scope.

 ##### 3. Empty Strings for Days